What is Childhood Apraxia of Speech?

 - Which sounds or words do I stress?

-Children with Childhood Apraxia of Speech can become frustrated that they cannot communicate clearly or be understood.
-Families can also find it hard to understand why speech is so difficult for their child when for others it is often automatic or easy.
+Children with CAS can become frustrated that they cannot communicate clearly or be understood.
+Families can also find it hard to understand why speech is so difficult for their child when for it is often automatic or 'easy' for others.